easysoft/zendata/README.md

-# zentaoatf
+# zendata
-ZentaoATF is an automation testing framework written in Golang.
+ZenData is an data generator for testing automation written in Golang.

 ## Features
 1. Support popular programming languages like Python, Ruby, Lua, Tcl, PHP, GO, Shell and Bat;